 Is it a bird?
 Is it a plane?
 Nah its just Kha'Zix jumping all over your team.
 Evolved Leap largely increases the jump range on the ability, while also refreshing the cooldown everytime Kha'Zix gets a kill or assist.

 The ability that Kha'Zix is known for, evolved Leap is quite possibly one of the most interesting abilities in the game.
 It may seem simple, but it actually has a few hidden interactions.
 Active items and summoner spells are able to be used mid-jump, and it is a crucial part of the famous 'Double Jump' mechanic.
-Evolving Leap opens up more opportunities for ganking, and it massively improves Kha'Zix's overall mobility.
-In most cases, it is evolved second.
-However some situations call for it to be evolved first.
-The huge jump range and mobility is just too good to pass up sometimes, but you can evolve it whenever you want and have fun with it.
-If you are insanely fed in the early game, evolving Leap is going to allow you to destroy absolutely anyone that lays their eyes on you, regardless of if they are isolated or not, and will open up a few gank paths that wouldn't be possible without the increased jump range.
+Evolving Leap opens up more opportunities for assassination as well as ganking, and it massively improves Kha'Zix's overall mobility.
+In most cases, it is evolved second since the extra mobility from the evolution transitions very nicely into the mid game, but you can evolve it whenever you want and have fun with it.
+If you are very fed, evolving Leap is going to allow you to destroy absolutely anyone that lays their eyes on you, regardless of if they are isolated or not, and will open up a few gank paths that wouldn't be possible without the increased jump range.
 No doubt, its key strength involves being able to effectively jump in, kill someone, then jump out straight away.